 During your business day you need to spend time working ON your business as well as IN your business.
 Let me explain.

 Working ON your business is doing the activities that bring in clients.
 These activities will differ depending on what type of business you have.
 For example, if you own a dental office, sending appointment reminders or using a patient referral program, which you can find out more about at https://www.blog.opencare.com/dentist/dentist-referral-programs, is a great way to engage clients, or in this case, patients.
 Working on your business is integral to the success of your company in the industry that you’re in.
 You have to allot a certain amount of time for marketing and promoting activities.
 You could even get a company like NGP Integrated Marketing Communications to help you do this.
-They might include making phone calls, writing a blog or article, preparing your newsletter, sending out emails, attending networking events, content creation, and ongoing training—anything that supports the growth of your business.
+They might include making phone calls, writing a blog or article, preparing your newsletter, sending out emails, attending networking events, content creation, and ongoing training-anything that supports the growth of your business.

 You should be scheduling at least one or two days a week for these kinds of activities, and when you’re just starting out this is where you will spend most of your time.
 This is the time to plan your week/month/year, meet with your team, and do your energy management activities, such as journaling, brainstorming, writing out intentions, goals, ideas, or shifting your mood/beliefs, etc.